optimist0372/ascertainment-bias/README.md

 ## 🧬 Data conventions

-All input files follow consistent formatting.
+All input files follow a consistent and harmonized format.

 ### Allele-frequency files

-Must contain:
+Must contain the following columns:

 - `SNP`: SNP identifier
 - `CHR`: chromosome
 - `REF`: reference allele
 - `ALT`: alternate allele
+- Frequency columns: allele frequency of `ALT` for each cohort or population

 ### Effect-size files

+Must contain:

+- `SNP`: SNP identifier
+- `A1`: effect allele
+- `A2`: non-effect allele
+- `BETA`: effect size corresponding to `A1`

+### Allele alignment

+All data are harmonized to ensure consistency between effect sizes and allele frequencies:

-- Effect sizes (`BETA`) are aligned to `ALT`
+- Effect sizes (`BETA`) are aligned to the effect allele (`A1`)

-### Alignment assumption

-- `ALT` corresponds to the trait-increasing allele
+- Allele frequencies are expressed with respect to the `ALT` allele
+- The pipeline enforces:
+  **`ALT` ≡ `A1` (effect allele / trait-increasing allele)**

+This ensures that:

-- Allele frequencies are aligned to the same allele as effect sizes
+- `BETA` and allele frequencies refer to the same allele
+- No strand or allele-flip inconsistencies remain

 ### Pre-processing (already applied in tutorial data)

+The provided dataset has been pre-processed to ensure compatibility:

-- MAF filtering
+- Minor allele frequency (MAF) filtering
-- SNP matching
+- SNP matching across datasets
-- Harmonization of allele coding
+- Harmonization of allele coding between frequency and effect-size files

 ---